When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Shoppers looking for an easy-to-assemble platform bed are likely to appreciate the frame’s design.
 Putting together the bed requires no tools, making assembly simple.
 The bed’s minimalist design is not compatible with a headboard.
 All standard mattress sizes are available, including twin XL and California king.
 The frame measures 13 inches in height, which is taller than many competing platform beds.

-Birch offers a 100-night sleep trial on the White Wood Frame.
+Birch offers a 100-night sleep trial on the Madison Bed Frame.
 It also comes with a 5-year limited warranty.

 If you’re someone who relies on bed frames to eke out a bit of extra storage in your bedroom, the Silk & Snow Bed Frame with Storage should be right up your alley.
 This stylish frame offers ample storage for stowing sheets, blankets, or clothes.